 Photo: Odongdo Island

 A popular spot for watching the sunrise and sunset, Hyangiram Hermitage is located at the southern end of Dolsando Island, which is connected to the mainland by Dolsandaegyo Bridge.
 The steep narrow road that leads up to Hyangiram has recently been made more accessible with the addition of stairs.
 After passing through a narrow rocky crevice, a stunning view of the ocean unfolds just beyond the temple.
-Explore the area to discover Daeungjeon Hall, Bawidonggul Cave,the Beomjong Temple’s bell and a mineral spring.
+Explore the area to discover Daeungjeon Hall, Bawidonggul Cave, Beomjong Temple’s bell and a mineral spring.

-Located halfway up Yeongchwisan Mountain (510 m), Heungguksa Temple was built in the 12th century.
+Located halfway up Yeongchwisan Mountain (510m), Heungguksa Temple was built in the 12th century.
 The temple was established as a place for those praying for the country to flourish.
 The name Heungguksa means: "When the country prospers, so does the temple."
-Within the precincts of the temple are many cultural assets that have been designated as treasures.
+Within the precincts of the temple are many cultural assets that have been designated as cultural treasures.
 In particular, the temple's main hall, Daeungjeon (Treasure No. 396) is equipped with traditional Korean doors and characterized by its open structure.
 Yeongchwisan Mountain offers hikers a bird's-eye view of the city, and in April, visitors flock here to enjoy the colorful scenery created by pink azalea blossoms blooming all over the mountain.

 Dolsan Park is the perfect place to enjoy the striking nightscapes of the beautiful port city of Yeosu.
 The park provides a panoramic view of the downtown area, Yeosuhang Port, and the lighthouse beam gleaming on the sea's surface.
 The park also offers a view of the 450-meter long Dolsandaegyo Bridge, which links downtown Yeosu with Dolsando Island.
-The view from here is one of the popular nightscapes of Yeosu.
+The view from here is one of the most popular nightscapes of Yeosu.

-* This column was last updated in July 2015, and therefore information may differ from what is presented here.
+* This column was last updated in December 2015, and therefore information may differ from what is presented here.
 We advise you to check details from the official websites before visiting.